 🎟️ TICKET ALERT 🚨

-🔥 Be among the first to get notified when tickets go on sale.
+🔥 Be the first to get notified when tickets go on sale.

-⚠️ Tickets for this event will sell out FAST – Don’t miss out!
+⚠️ Tickets will sell out FAST – Don’t miss out!